Skip to Content

 The full recipe with measurements is in the recipe card below.

-Bananas mashed in a bowl.
+Batter in a large bowl.

 Step 2: Add the remaining ingredients to the mashed bananas and whisk to combine, careful not to over-mix.

-Kodiak Banana Pancakes on a plate.
+Kodiak banana pancakes on a plate.

 Expert Tips

-Kodiak Banana Pancakes on a plate.
+Kodiak banana pancakes on a plate.

 Serving Suggestions